 9. Applications made for a project or program in cooperation with another agency(ies) must include letters of commitment to the project or program from the supporting agency(ies).

-10. Complete original applications, including all required supporting data, for grants must be submitted by February 26, 2024 midnight.
+10. Complete original applications, including all required supporting data, for grants must be submitted by February 28, 2025 at 11:30 pm.

 11. A letter will be sent to all applicants whether their application was approved or denied.